verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     .. warning:: Option for BIDIRECTIONAL only.

-    Tag must be included and the name must be the same as the name you give in ``<switch type="tristate" name="...`` for the switch which represents the wire switch in your architecture.
+    Tag must be included and the name must be the same as the name you give in ``<switch type="tristate|pass_gate" name="...`` for the switch which represents the wire switch in your architecture.

 .. arch:tag:: <opin_switch name="string"/>